 A wide range of facts and issues can be discussed and investigated when addressing World Englishes.
-The basic perspective, obviously, concerns the sociohistorical diffusion of the language: who brought English to which territories, when and why?
+The basic perspective, obviously, concerns the sociohistorical diffusion of the language: Who brought English to which territories, when, and why?
 And how has the language been transformed in different places?
-It has been argued convincingly (in the “Dynamic Model” of the evolution of Postcolonial Englishes) that, despite all geographical, historical, and social differences amazing similarities in the emergence of these new varieties, grounded in principles of sociolinguistic accommodation and identity transformations, can be identified.
+It has been argued convincingly (in the “Dynamic Model” of the evolution of Postcolonial Englishes) that despite all geographical, historical, and social differences, amazing similarities in the emergence of these new varieties, grounded in principles of sociolinguistic accommodation and identity transformations, can be identified.
 In all contexts and territories, contact with local and other languages has been determinative, usually via the process of second-language acquisition of English by indigenous people.
 Language policies and their implementation by means of strategies of language pedagogy have played a major role, and all of this is shaped decisively by linguistic attitudes—the question of what speakers and authorities believe about such emerging varieties and their relationship to norms of correctness.
 Also, specific structural patterns and types of linguistic phenomena can be observed in all these varieties on all levels of language organization.

-Consequently, the notion of “English” today needs to be retuned from thinking of it as a single, monolithic entity, a linguistic “standard,” and a reference system, to understanding it as a set of related, structurally overlapping, but also distinct varieties, the products of a fundamental “glocalization” process with variable, context-dependent outcomes.
+Consequently, the notion of “English” today needs to be retuned from thinking of it as a single, monolithic entity, a linguistic “standard” and a reference system, to understanding it as a set of related, structurally overlapping, but also distinct varieties, the products of a fundamental “glocalization” process with variable, context-dependent outcomes.

 Access to the complete content on Oxford Research Encyclopedia of Linguistics requires a subscription or purchase.
 Public users are able to search the site and view the abstracts and keywords for each book and chapter without a subscription.

 If you have purchased a print title that contains an access token, please see the token for information about how to register your code.